Alok-Kumar-Singh2513/Academix/README.md

 # Learning Management System (LMS)

-A full-stack Learning Management System built with React, Node.js, and MongoDB.
+A full-stack Academix built with React, Node.js, and MongoDB.

 ## Features